 The City Itself

 You could spend your days in museums learning about Johannesburg.
-You’d surely learn a lot, but you’d miss out on the soul of the city.
-We felt the soul as we drove and walked through the city streets
+You’d surely learn a lot on this type of Johannesburg city tour, but you’d miss out on the soul of the city.
+We felt the soul as we drove and walked through the city streets but mostly when we spoke to the friendly locals.

 We were struck by the rampant gentrification in Johannesburg.
 Loft buildings are popping up next to shacks.
 Those shacks won’t be there for long now that real estate prices are on the rise.
 Joburg residents are proud of this development – and who can blame them for enjoying a better quality of life.